AxelPina/AxelPina/README.md

 - 👋 Hey, I’m @axelpina
 - 👀 I’m interested in AWS, Backend Software Development, PowerShell, Linux, Windows, Docker, Open Source & more.
-- 🌱 I’m currently learning how to develop on NextJS.
+- 🌱 I’m currently learning how to develop using Python.
 - 💬 Ask me about AWS services.
 - 🫡 I’m looking to collaborate on stuffs.
 - 📫 How to reach me: axelpina.bsky.social.
-- ⚡ Fun fact: Veteran at brainstorming creative solutions.
+- ⚡ Fun fact: Veteran at brainstorming creative solutions & Gamer.

 <!--
 **axelpina/axelpina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.